Understanding our Four Finishes

 laboratories have determined PVD to be up to 23 times more abrasion-resistant than chrome plating, the previous industry standard.

-The finish was popular in the 80s and 90s, but because of the availability of so many finishes in the market, polished brass has recently lost its acclaim.
+The finish was most sought after in the 80s and 90s, but because of the availability of so many finishes in the market, polished brass is not as popular but some admire it for its gold color.

-Despite the effects of its popularity (by geographic trends), the finish still has a great standing, especially in the northeast and Midwest.
+Despite the decline in its popularity, the finish still has a great standing, especially in the northeast and Midwest.
 Polished brass will add a touch of rich elegance to any bathroom unsurpassed by any other finish.